 Reforming Arts supports people who are under carceral control in Georgia through arts, education, and reentry services.
 Our theatre infused higher education in prison and reentry programs foster the development of creative critical thinking and encourage students to explore creative solution and build livable lives.

-Reforming Arts' Theatre Reentry Program creates, performs, and tours original plays about the struggles reentering citizens face after prison.
-Participants are formerly incarcerated women who were enrolled in Reforming Arts' higher education program while incarcerated.
-Building upon their work within our higher education program, the participants work with Reforming Arts' Executive Director, Wende Ballew and Professor of Theatre, and other volunteers to create original plays that explore the struggles of reentry and the systemic problems surrounding mass incarceration in the United States.
+Our Theatre Reentry Program creates, presents staged readings of, and tours original plays about the experiences of reentering citizens.
+Participants are individuals who were formerly enrolled in Reforming Arts' higher education program during their incarceration as well as other individuals who were formerly incarcerated in women's prisons in Georgia.
+Participants work with Reforming Arts to create original plays that explore the struggles and complexities of reentry and the systemic problems surrounding mass incarceration in the United States.

 Reforming Arts depends on the generous donations of individuals.
 Please consider making a one-time gift or recurring contribution.

 We are always looking for volunteers.
 Click here to fill out a volunteer instructor application.
 Or send us an email if you would like to serve on our board of directors or volunteer on the "outside."

 Click here to learn more about our staff, vision, and criminal justice issues.